 Employment Discrimination and Harassment

-Discrimination is the denial of employment or termination and/or alternations of the terms and condition of employment based upon a protective classification.
-Terms and conditions can include: wages, hours, bonus and job assignment.
-Protective classifications include: race, age, sex, national origin, religious affiliation, military status, disability and pregnancy.
+Workplace discrimination is the denial of employment, employment termination and/or alternations of the terms and condition of employment based upon a protective classification.
+Terms and conditions may include wages, hours, bonus and job assignment.
+Protective classifications include race, age, sex, national origin, religious affiliation, military status, disability and pregnancy.
 An employee’s right to be free from discrimination is protected by the VII of the Civil Rights Act of the United States and the Pennsylvania Human Relations Act.
 Discrimination can be direct and indirect and can be targeted on a single individual or a group of individuals.
-It is often shown by conduct or statements but can sometimes be demonstrated by statistics when policy affects one class of people different than others.
+It is often reflected in conduct or statements but can sometimes be demonstrated by statistics when policy affects one class of people differently than others.
 Our Philadelphia employment law lawyers handle all types of cases involving workplace discrimination, including:

 - Sex or Gender discrimination